doali/computing/reseau/SMTP-TELNET.md

 > Server respone : `334 VXNlcm5hbWU6`
 > Server wants us to give it our login in `base64`

-_It's time to user our encoded login and password we have seen_
+_It's time to use our encoded login and password we have seen_

 > login : `bXlfbG9naW4=` for `my_login` \
 > password : `bXlfcGFzc3dvcmQ=` for `my_password`